Stucks95/digital-nomad-havoc/README.md

-# Digital Nomad Havoc in Athens
+# Digital Nomad Havoc in Athens (work in progress)

 ```sh
 Responsive Vite + VueJS web site for a digital nomad havoc in the centre of Athens.